We aim to provide students with a perspective on the present through studying the past.

 There is also a range of opportunities for pupils to get involved with throughout the year and we often join other humanities subjects for key events.
 We have a Lower School History Society for years 7-8 that is driven by the interests of the pupils.
 In the club ‘History Matters’ for years 9-11, pupils hold in-depth discussions on topics outside the curriculum.
 Recent examples include The Hundred Years' War, Arab-Israeli Conflict and Ireland 1500-present day.
 For Sixth Formers, there is a history book group that meets once a half term to discuss a book and the larger themes at play, in addition to an enrichment programme.
 Sixth Form students also lead on a variety of assemblies and activities and invite speakers in.
 We strongly encourage our pupils to pursue their particular interests, resulting in a co-curricular programme that varies widely from one year to the next.

 "History in the sixth form is more exciting than ever.
 The scope of your knowledge will increase by leaps and bounds over the two years.
 Class discussions become more in depth and homework doesn't feel like such a chore when you're engaged in what you're studying."

 Beyond the curriculum

 There is at least one trip for each year group in years 7 - 9.
 Our central location often enables us to take the girls out for afternoon visits which are less disruptive to the curriculum.
-KS3 trips each year are typically organised to the Museum of London, the Tower of London, The Docklands Museum of London, the National Army Museum, the Imperial War Museum and the Black Country Living Museum.
-We also run a number of overseas trips to the Battlefields of Belgium and northern France, and Berlin for year 10-11.
-In the past we have visited Moscow and St Petersburg; Washington and New York; Budapest, Vienna and Prague; and Istanbul.
+KS3 trips each year are typically organised to the Tower of London, The Docklands Museum of London, the Imperial War Museum and the Black Country Living Museum.
+We also run a number of overseas trips to the Battlefields of Belgium and northern France for year 9, and Berlin for year 10-11.
+In the past we have visited Moscow and St Petersburg; Washington and New York; Budapest, Vienna and Prague; and Istanbul for year 12-13.